Iris Chang: Depression and death

+Beginning in 1999, Chang reportedly experienced periods of intense and obsessive focus on her work, mood swings, and insomnia, which some later sources characterized as symptoms of bipolar disorder.
+Some sources have also linked Chang's miscarriages to the onset of what they characterized as bipolar disorder.
+However, her mother, Ying-Ying Chang, disputed this characterization, writing that Iris had never previously experienced a serious depressive or manic episode and that neither Iris nor her parents believed that she had bipolar disorder.
+She stated that the diagnosis reported following Chang's 2004 hospitalization was never verified or confirmed.

+Chang later described the lasting psychological impact of writing The Rape of Nanking, saying: “Sometimes I would be shopping or walking through the park, and without any warning, some image from 'The Rape of Nanking' would just float in front of me ...
+I didn't want the events to spill over and poison the rest of my life.”

-Chang suffered a nervous breakdown in August 2004, which her family, friends, and doctors attributed in part to constant sleep deprivation, dozens of herbal supplements, and heavy doses of psychologically damaging prescription medication.
+Chang suffered a nervous breakdown in August 2004, which her family, friends, and doctors attributed in part to constant sleep deprivation, dozens of herbal supplements, and the effects of prescription medication.
 At the time, she was several months into research for her fourth book, about the Bataan Death March.
 She was also promoting The Chinese in America.
 While en route to Harrodsburg, Kentucky, where she planned to gain access to a "time capsule" of audio recordings from servicemen, she suffered an extreme bout of depression that left her unable to leave her hotel room in Louisville.
-A local veteran, Arthur Kelly, who was assisting her research, helped her check into Norton Psychiatric Hospital in Louisville, where she was diagnosed with reactive psychosis, placed on heavy medication for three days and then released to her parents.
+A local veteran, Arthur Kelly, who was assisting her research, helped her check into Norton Psychiatric Hospital in Louisville, where she was diagnosed with reactive psychosis, placed on medication for three days and then released to her parents.
 After the release from the hospital, she continued to suffer from depression and experienced the side effects of several medications she was taking.
 Chang was also reportedly deeply disturbed by much of the subject matter of her research.